russhughes/st7789_mpy/README.md

 - `ST7789.text(font, s, x, y[, fg, bg])`

-  Write text to the display using the specified font with the coordinates as the upper-left corner of the text.
+  Write text to the display using the specified bitmap font with the coordinates as the upper-left corner of the text.
 The foreground and background colors of the text can be set by the optional arguments fg and bg, otherwise the foreground color defaults to `WHITE` and the background color defaults to `BLACK`.
-See the fonts directory for example fonts and the utils directory for a font conversion program.
-Currently has issues with characters > 127.
+See the README.md in the fonts directory for example fonts.

 - `ST7789.draw(vector_font, s, x, y[, fg, bg])`